 In commercial real estate brokerage, you need a number of new business processes working at the same time if you are going to attract and convert volumes of new business.
 One of those processes should be direct mail.

 When used in conjunction with telephone prospecting and door knocking, the typical direct mail piece can work very well in attracting interest.
 The important issue to remember here is that all pieces of correspondence sent to prospects and clients should be followed up; that’s the rule.
 That’s how things work.

-Today it is the case that less letters are being sent as emails take over the communications electronically.
+Today it is the case that fewer letters are being sent as emails take over the communications electronically.
 This then means that the typical letter can stand out as important and or relevant.
-So there are some rules to this process.
+So there are some rules for this process.
 Here are some of the main ones:

 If you really want to drive new client relationships, then the letter and direct mail process is very useful, but make sure you are putting yourself and character personally into the follow through.
 The people that we serve tend to remember people more than they remember letters.